Bodacious/loggers_galore/README.md

+_NOTE: This Rails 2 plugin is no longer maintained_

 # LoggersGalore

 Need more loggers?
 Loggers Galore allows you to create as many loggers as you require and access them anyplace in your app.